Special-Niewbie/HandleOS/README.md

 ### Info for Developers
 Currently, 2 languages and 3 frameworks are used: ***C# / WinForms*** , ***Xamarin***, and ***AutoHotkey***.

+- If any of you have experience with getting the `Console Mode`  (without `explorer.exe`) to work smoothly with the `Windows Store`, I would really appreciate your help.
+I'm currently working on refining this feature, and your expertise could make a big difference!

 ## YouTubers Video ![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)